Musozoda/lecture-2/README.md

 > Hoisting is JavaScript's default behavior of moving all declarations to the top of the current scope (to the top of the current script or the current function).

+                                          1.Functions
+> A recursive function must have a condition to stop calling itself.
+Otherwise, the function is called indefinitely.
+>> Once the condition is met, the function stops calling itself.
+This is called the base condition.
+>> >> To prevent infinite recursion, you can use if...else statement (or similar approach) where one branch makes the recursive call, and the other doesn't